eazzzon/MassBalanceCal/docs/source/index.rst

    pip install .

-or quicker install from the lastest github release (v0.1.7) as:
+or quicker install from the latest github release (v0.1.7) as:

 .. code-block:: python